Marketing to Doctors, Part 2: Messaging & Segmentation

 Setting

-A pediatrician based in a giant urban hospital and a pediatrician working out of a small rural practice may both be treating kids every day, but virtually every other aspect of their professional lives is different.
+A pediatrician at a large urban hospital and a pediatrician at a small rural practice may both be treating kids every day.
+Still, virtually every other aspect of their professional lives is different.
 (Think about working at McCann Worldgroup versus a cozy boutique agency like glassCanopy.)

-Hospital-based doctors may be actual employees of the hospital or they may be contractors, but either way, they have much less control over the day-to-day of their work lives than physicians who own their own practices.
+Hospital-based doctors may be actual employees of the hospital or contractors, but either way, they have much less control over the day-to-day of their work lives than physicians who own their own practices.

-Similarly, large-group and hospital-based physicians have a lot more resources at their disposal and don’t spend as much time thinking about the detailed financial aspects of their practice—whereas many solo GPs know their finances to the point that they could tell you how much they pay for a ream of paper.
+Similarly, large-group and hospital-based physicians have much more resources at their disposal and spend less time thinking about the detailed financial aspects of their practice, whereas many solo GPs know their finances so well they could tell you how much they pay for a ream of paper.

 Important settings to consider include: